 For European options, the owner can only exercise the option on the expiration date.
 If the owner of the option does not exercise the option (i.e., if the option is out-of-the-money) on the date of expiration, the option expires worthless.

 For futures contracts, they must be closed on or before the date of their expiration.
-Alternatively, the contract owner can hold the contract and fulfill the contract by buying/selling the underlying asset of which the contract represents.
+Alternatively, the contract owner can hold the contract and fulfill the contract by buying/selling the underlying asset that the contract represents.